Divided city: How barricades came up overnight between Hindu and Muslim neighbourhoods in Delhi

 When Alam’s neighbour walked to the entrance of the lane with a reporter of Scroll.in to show the spot where he had been hit by a bullet, personnel of the Indo-Tibetan Border Police guarding the main road sent him back inside.
 They showed the Scroll.in reporter an empty shell.
 “This came from this [Muslim] side,” one of the men said.
 He could not explain how he knew that, given that his company had been deployed in the area after the gunfire had ended.

-“These people [Muslims] are exaggerating the loss they have suffered, go and look on the other side,” he added, pointing to the opposite lane.
+“These people [Muslims] are exaggerating the losses they have suffered, go and look on the other side,” he added, pointing to the opposite lane, across the Brahmpuri main road, in the neighbourhood of Mohanpuri.

 Near the entrance of the lane was a burnt motorcycle and blackened shop fronts.
 The agitated Hindu residents said stones and petrol bombs had been hurled on them.
 They were silent when asked about Alam who had died just a few metres away.